 ArcView Group, a cannabis industry research firm estimates that with the exponential growth we’re experiencing each year in marijuana sales, we can expect to see a potential 22 billion dollars in annual sales by 2020.
 The only issue is that Trump is our new president, and we will still have to wait and see how his administration will handle the issue of legalization or decriminalization because cannabis still remains illegal under federal law even though just about every state is on board with legalization or at the very least, decriminalization.

 Ever since we’ve legalized recreational sales, three other states along with several other states have opened their eyes to the potential financial gain of marijuana.
-Several states have started their own recreational programs and several others have started to allow medical weed.
+Several states have started their own recreational programs and several others have started to allow medical marijuana.
 Now more than 20% of the US population lives in a state where legal pot is available.
-Medical weed is available in 28 states.
+Medical marijuana is available in 28 states.

 The Average Cost